mono-of-pg/ModelProvisioner/README.md

 - **Periodic Updates**: Checks backends every 60 seconds (configurable).
 - **Local Focus**: Only manages locally hosted providers with `/models` endpoints.
 - **Protection of Unconfigured Models**: Models from endpoints not in the ConfigMap are ignored and protected from deletion.
+- **Capability Discovery**: Optionally enable discovery for each backend to automatically test and set model capabilities like tool use and vision.
+- **Regex Overrides**: Define regex patterns to manually set or override model capabilities, providing precise control over the configuration.

 ## Prerequisites